Courses & Offerings

 Previous projects include: Creating a poster about the jewelry created by women at “My Sister’s Place” and Epilepsy Awareness month.

-Integrated Science 3002A: Science and Your Community
+Integrated Science 3002A: Science in Your Community

-Dr. Christina Booker and Dr. Gurpaul Kochhar
+Dr. Christina Booker

-Fall 2023
+Fall 2024

 This experiential learning course will foster interaction between students and community partners regarding a specific project.
 Students will mobilize their classroom and laboratory knowledge in order to address questions of relevance to a local company or non-profit organization.
 Students will be trained to identify, evaluate and construct an evidence-based stance on contentious products, or claims, in the media, or in society, on the basis of the science behind them and communicate these arguments to both scientific, as well as general, audiences.
 One two-hour lecture and one two-hour tutorial per week.